Dream Kitchens of Rock stars and Celebrities

 "Victoria Beckham's kitchen won't even look like a kitchen when it's done as all of the appliances, cooker, and fridges can disappear into marble units at the press of a button."

-We love gawping at the kitchens of the rich and famous, especially in the doctor’s or dentist’s waiting room, but it all seems a million miles away from my own kitchen with its mix-and-match homeliness, not to mention the battle-scars from the family’s daily wear and tear.
-However many times I tell myself that celebrity kitchens, like celebrity models, have been created for the camera and not for everyday life, I sometimes can’t help wishing that I could import a bit of the glamour, style and celebrity chic into the heart of my home.
+We love gawping at the kitchens of the rich and famous, especially in the doctor's or dentist's waiting room.
+Still, it all seems a million miles away from my kitchen with its mix-and-match homeliness, not to mention the battle-scars from the family's daily wear and tear.
+However, I often tell myself that celebrity kitchens, like celebrity models, have been created for the camera and not everyday life.
+I sometimes can't help wishing that I could import a bit of the glamour, style and celebrity chic into the heart of my home.

-[image] If you would like to book a celebrity design session with the CreoGlass Design Team call us On 01923 81984, or email us at [email protected]
+If you would like to book a celebrity design session with the CreoGlass Design Team, call us on 01923 81984, or email us at [email protected]